-SCQ's primary goal in operating the quarry is to recover the site's mineral resources, consisting of high-quality construction sand and gravel, and to support existing and future construction projects in the region.
+SCQ's purpose of this application is to continue a 80-year old local business supplying the Santa Clara County region with essential construction materials.
 Sand, gravel, and crushed stone are referred to as "aggregates."
 These basic raw materials are the first step in the construction process and are used in a large variety of products.
-Buildings, homes, hospitals, roads, airports, shopping centers, sewer and stormwater systems depend on aggregates.
+Buildings, homes, schools, hospitals, roads, airports, shopping centers, sewer and stormwater systems depend on aggregates.
 Between 40 and 60 percent of all aggregates are used in public works projects.
 Sand, gravel, and stone comprise nearly 90 percent of the materials needed to build federal, state, and local roads.